CatherineSchalbroeck/CatherineSchalbroeck/README.md

 ![image3](https://github.com/CatherineSchalbroeck/CatherineSchalbroeck/assets/77054227/3fbd4b91-afc4-46bf-8739-38125ab436fc)

 > [!NOTE]
-> I don't have much to showcase for now but **I will update my profile as I progress in my learning.**
+> I don't have much to showcase for now but **I will update my portfolio as I progress in my learning.**